-Nicola Rich, Stride Treglown’s HR Manager, is now a qualified Mental Health First Aid Trainer and has rolled out training across the practice to 14 members of staff.
+Nicola Rich, Stride Treglown’s HR Manager, is now a qualified Mental Health First Aid Trainer and has rolled out training to 14 members of staff.

-It’s a course that teaches people how to identify, understand and help a person who may be developing, or have, a mental health issue.
-In the same way people learn physical first aid, Mental Health First Aid teaches people how to recognise the crucial early warning signs and signpost them to appropriate professional help.
+The course teaches people how to help a person who may be developing, or have, a mental health issue.
+In the same way people learn physical first aid, Mental Health First Aid teaches people how to recognise the crucial early warning signs and signpost them to appropriate help.

 Why is Mental Health First Aid so important?

 We asked Nicola why she feels it is so important to be open about Mental Health at work:

 “Over the years we have become confused about what mental health is and why it is important.
 Our society’s portrayal of mental health often leaves people with a warped sense of what it is to have a mental health issue.

 To a large extent, people in the UK have felt unable to talk about their mental health for fear of stigma and discrimination.
 The difficulty is that we know stigma can lead to delays in people seeking the help they need.